Bioconductor/bioconductor.org/content/help/books/r-programming-for-bioinformatics.md

 programming skills needed to use R for solving bioinformatics and computational biology problems.

-Drawing on the author’s experiences as an R expert, the book begins with coverage on the general properties of the R language, several unique programming aspects of R, and object-oriented programming in
+Drawing on the author's experiences as an R expert, the book begins with coverage on the general properties of the R language, several unique programming aspects of R, and object-oriented programming in
 R. It presents methods for data input and output as well as database